-38 As per the assessment of Management the company continues to be going concern.
+As per the assessment of Management the company continues to be going concern.
 This assessment is based on Resolution plan submitted to the Banks by company and the interest shown by prospective investors in the company.

-39 Disclosures as Required by Indian Accounting Standard (Ind As) 113: Fair Value Measurement: Fair value measurement of Financial Instruments As at 31.03.2023
+Disclosures as Required by Indian Accounting Standard (Ind As) 113: Fair Value Measurement:

-Fair value measurement of Financial Instruments
+Fair value measurement of Financial Instruments As at 31.03.2024